Texas Politics and Government Sites

 Texas Board of Pardons and Parole: The primary role of the Texas BPP is the discretionary release of eligible inmates sentenced to the Institutional Division to a plan of parole supervision.

-Visit the Window on State Government for information on the state’s economy.
+Visit the Texas Comptroller for information on the state’s economy.
 This site has the Comptroller's Research Reports, Fiscal Notes, Economic Reports, Education Reports, Performance Reviews and Economic Updates.

 Read the Comptroller’s description on How to Appeal Your Property Taxes.